plone/plone.api/src/plone/api/docs/index.rst

     The :mod:`plone.api` is an elegant and simple API, built for humans wishing to develop with Plone.

-When documenting plone, an easy and understandable set of basic functions helps to keep the documentation focused on the current task and to keep it simple and small.

-Instead of documenting the ZCA over and over again, we want to describe how to work with plone.
+    It comes with *cookbook*-like documentation with step-by-step instructions for doing common development tasks in Plone.
+Recipes try to assume the user does not have extensive knowledge about Plone internals.

+The intention of this package is to be transitional.
+It points out which parts of Plone are particularly nasty -- we wish they get fixed so we can deprecate *plone.api* methods that cover them up, but leave the documentation in place.

+Some parts of documentation already are this way: they don't use *plone.api* methods directly, but simply provide guidance on achiving a task using Plone's internals.
+Example: usage of the catalog in :ref:`content_find_example`.

-We want a simple entry point for 20% of tasks we do 80% of the time.
+The intention is to cover 20% of tasks we do 80% of the time.
 Keeping everything in one place helps keep the API introspectable and discoverable, which are important aspects of being Pythonic.

 Narrative documentation